-Getting to downtown København from Copenhagen Airport (CPH) is easiest, fastest and cheapest by metro or train.
-Buses are less convenient and taxis are relatively expensive.
+Getting to downtown København from Copenhagen Airport (CPH) is easiest, fastest, and cheapest by metro or train.
+Buses are less convenient transportation options and taxis are relatively expensive.

-The new Circle Line on Copenhagen metro (M3 / red on maps) opened end September 2019.
-Transfers to the airport metro line are possible at Kongs Nytorv and Frederiksberg stations.
+The new Circle Line on Copenhagen metro (M3 / red on maps) opened end September 2019 and M4 (blue) to Orientkaj in early 2020.
+Transfers to the airport metro line (M2 — yellow) are possible at Kongs Nytorv and Frederiksberg stations.
 Many previous bus routes in downtown Copenhagen have been canceled or routes changed.

 Public Transportation to Copenhagen Airport

 The cheapest and fastest way to travel from Copenhagen Airport to downtown is usually by either metro or regular train.
 The cost for both options is exactly the same (DKK36) and the best choice depends on the final destination.

 Traveling by Metro from Copenhagen Airport